Calcicole: Terminology and historical use

 The term calcicole entered the English botanical lexicon in 1895, when the Irish naturalist Nathaniel Colgan applied it to the pyramidal orchid (Anacamptis pyramidalis) growing on the lime‑rich soils of County Dublin.
 Earlier continental authors had used cognate expressions such as calciphile and calciphyte, but British and Irish field botanists adopted Colgan's wording almost immediately.
 Although alternative labels—acidofuge, lime lover—appear in the literature, calcicole remains dominant, in part because it highlights habitat rather than chemistry or physiology.

 During the twentieth century, ecologists refined the concept by contrasting calcicoles with calcifuges and by recognising "strict" versus "non‑strict" calcicoles, depending on whether a species is confined to calcareous soils or merely favours them.
-Subsequent classifications divided the group further into obligate and facultative calcicoles on the basis of leaf Ca^{2+}:Mg^{2+} ratios, or into "extreme" and "moderate" calcicoles according to whether they require pH > 7 or tolerate pH 5–7.
+Subsequent classifications divided the group further into obligate and facultative calcicoles on the basis of leaf Ca^{2+}:Mg^{2+} ratios, or into "extreme" and "moderate" calcicoles according to whether they require pH above 7 or tolerate pH 5–7.